hjPocket/NotionAPIBlazor/README.md

 ## Notion Version
 - 2022-06-28
-- Notion-Version is Included in Headers of API and it's Required Field
+- Notion-Version is included in headers of API and it's required field